-In March 2022, CSL Behring submitted certain global regulatory submissions for etranacogene dezaparvovec.
-On March 28, 2022, CSL Behring announced that the EMA accepted one of the global regulatory submissions - the Marketing Authorization Application ("MAA") - under its accelerated assessment procedure.
-As of March 31, 2022, we received \$20.0 million of the \$55.0 million owed to us by CSL Behring related to the global regulatory submissions.
-The remaining \$35.0 million was received in April 2022.
+In March and April 2022, CSL Behring submitted marketing applications for etranacogene dezaparvovec in the U.S. and European Union.
+On March 28, 2022, CSL Behring announced that EMA had accepted the Marketing Authorization Application ("MAA").
+On May 24, 2022, we announced that the FDA had accepted for review the Biologics License Application ("BLA").
+In March and April 2022, we received the \$55.0 million owed to us by CSL Behring related to the global regulatory submissions.